shini2311/Machine-Learning-Project/README.md

    • Correlation analysis to identify important features

-   • Histograms for numeric features (age, bp, sugar, etc.)
+   • Histograms for numeric features

-   • Bar plots for categorical variables (rbc, pc)
+   • Bar plots for categorical variables

    • Heatmap to visualize correlations